Fluent Commerce Logo

 Inventory Feed Run

 Under an Inventory Feed, there is a one-to-many relationship to Inventory Feed Runs.
-Each Run is an individual execution, exporting a new data file based on the configuration of the parent Inventory Feed.
+Each Run is an individual execution that exports a new data file based on the configuration of the parent Inventory Feed.

 Each Inventory Feed Run contains information such as: